fruit-bat/pico-zxspectrum/docs/pico_zx48_128.md

 | CAPS SHIFT <<< | Cursor |
 | CAPS SHIFT >>> | Joystick |

-When the machine boots they are configure to act as a joystick.
+When the machine boots, the buttons are configure to act as a joystick.

 When in joystick mode the buttons act as a Kemptson joystick.